- Hospitality, Recreation and Tourism

 B.S. in Recreation

-The Leisure Management option prepares students for leadership positions in public recreation and leisure agencies.
-These careers increase the quality of life through people, parks and programs in communities, special districts and on the state and national level.
+The Recreation degree prepares students for leadership positions in public, private, and non-profit recreation and leisure agencies.
+Careers in recreation increase the quality of life through people, parks, and programs in communities, special districts, as well as at the state and national level.
 Potential jobs in this rewarding field include program coordinators, supervisors and directors in a variety of areas including day camps, sports, youth, teen and older adult activities and classes and naturalist, park ranger positions.
-Many graduates from our program are leaders in leisure services organizations including Concord, Livermore, Oakland, Pleasanton, San Ramon, and the East Bay Regional Park District.
+Many graduates from our program are leaders in recreation organizations including Concord, Livermore, Oakland, Pleasanton, San Ramon, and the East Bay Regional Park District.

 - Flyer Download